KaijuML/data-to-text-hierarchical/README.md

 are now included in this repo.
 Simply `unzip outputs.zip`.

-Furthermore, [Radmil Raychev][1] and [Craig Thomson][2] from the University of Aberdeen are currently working with this repo, and have agreed to share their checkpoints.
+Furthermore, [Radmil Raychev][1] and [Craig Thomson][2] from the University of Aberdeen are currently working with this repo, and have agreed to share their checkpoints, namely `htransformer.tar.gz2`.
+These files files are handled with [git-lfs](https://git-lfs.github.com/) and will not be downloaded for users without it.
+This is done on purpose so that users can still clone this repo in a reasonable amount of time.
+Note that the file will appear there, but it's only a pointer and not an actual archive.

-Simply `tar -xvf htransformer.tar.gz2`.
+Once it's downloaded, simply `tar -xvf htransformer.tar.gz2`.
 You'll find the `data` used to train the model, as well as `*.cfg` files and `*.pt` checkpoints.
 Note that the data is from [SportSett][3], which contains some additional info (such as day of the week for instance).
-(Also see [Thomson et al.][4] for more info regarding additional data)
+(Also see [Thomson et al.][4] for more info regarding the impact of additional data on system performances.)

 [1]: https://github.com/radmilr
 [2]: https://github.com/nlgcat